If this page too difficult to read in its current format, please go to http://economics.zohosites.com .

 A system which placed money as a support to life rather than a goal of life, by eliminating its systemic scarcity, was tried in Worgl, Austria 1932-33, based on the ideas of Silvio Gesell.
 The systemic scarcity of money was eliminated by changing the concept of positive financial interest currency to negative interest currency model.
 In other words, there was a systemic monthly one percent tax on the local currency.
 Therefore, the impetus to hold on to the money disappeared and people spent it as quickly as needed.
 No tension between getting and spending as in Capitalism.
 Counterintuitively, the constant flow of money in the local economy made it a balanced model of full employment, cooperation, and a moral system within the larger idea of community.
 Money became a support to life rather than a goal of life.
 Unemployment disappeared within one year during the Great Depression, civic projects were built, the townspeople got together spontaneously in groups to plant trees.
 The system was the proper model of economics and was inexplicably shut down by the Austrian Central Bank after one year though the citizens fought all the way to the Supreme Court.
 In other words, the People trusted their institutions too much.

-It is time for the Worgl model to be brought before the People again, as Capitalism is beginning to show its systemic fatal flaws once again.
+***It is time for the Worgl model to be brought before the People again, as Capitalism is beginning to show its systemic fatal flaws once again.
 It belongs in the dustbin of history.
 The question is what comes next?
 The answer is a negative currency model as demonstrated by the successful Worgl example.
 Anything else is misguided, though perhaps well-intentioned.
-For those who still champion the other -isms, they suffer from the same fundamental problems as Capitalism - scarcity is at the root of them and none provide a sufficient answer to the distribution problem.
+For those who still champion the other -isms, they all suffer from the same fundamental problems as Capitalism - scarcity is at the root of them and none provide a sufficient answer to the distribution problem.
 As mentioned on the front page, the mayor of the author's hometown is in touch with the University of Chicago on ways to rejuvenate her local economy.
 It may be an arrangement from the Divine for the Worgl system to be demonstrated once again in front of the People.

 Revised November 13th, 2015